zallison/cd-bookmarks/README.md

 	# Update the index after changing bookmarks
     cd --update

-The default bookmark" is `.`, but you can change that if you want.
+The default bookmark is `.`, but you can change that if you want.

-    cd_BOOKMARKS["default"]=.:~/work
+    cd_bookmarks["default"]=.:~/work

 You may optionally have it use pushd and add "cd -p" to call popd.
-These let you
+Set `cd_usepushd=1` (default) to enable, or `cd_usepushd=0` to disable this behavior.
-    keep a history of the paths you have been in and return to them.
+These let you keep a history of the paths you have been in and return to them.

         cd -p # run "popd"
         cd -v # run "dirs -v"